AdobeDocs/commerce-knowledge-base.en/help/support-tools/site-wide-analysis-tool/swat-tool-overview.md

 >[!IMPORTANT]
 >
->Effective April 23, 2024, the [!DNL Site-Wide Analysis Tool] will be decommissioned for all Adobe Commerce on-premises customers.
+>Effective April 23, 2024, the [!DNL Site-Wide Analysis Tool] will be decommissioned for all Adobe Commerce On-Premise customers.

 [!DNL Site-Wide Analysis Tool] is a proactive self-service tool and central repository that includes detailed system insights and recommendations to ensure the security and operability of your Adobe Commerce installation.
 All tool-related customer site information is collected on predetermined schedules every three hours to once a day.
 This means that SWAT is constantly analyzing customer site data for Findings.